Singh-csm/Resource-s/as1.md

 Transaction Property in DBMS:
 Transaction is a property of database management systems that ensures the consistency, integrity, and durability of data during database operations.
 A transaction is a set of operations that must either all succeed or all fail,

+Higher-order component: A higher-order component works by taking a component as an argument and returning a new component with additional props, state, or functionality.
+For example, an HOC may add authentication logic or data fetching capabilities to a component.

+Pure component: In ReactJS, a pure component is a type of component that is optimized for performance.
+Pure components are a subclass of regular class components and are implemented using the React.PureComponent base class.

+Streams: In Node.js, streams are a way to handle reading and writing large amounts of data in chunks, rather than all at once.
+Streams allow you to process data as it is being streamed, which can improve performance and reduce memory usage. four types :
+Readable streams: streams from which data can be read, for example, reading from a file or an HTTP response.
+Writable streams: streams to which data can be written, for example, writing to a file or an HTTP request.
+Duplex streams: streams that can both read from and write to the same stream, for example, a socket connection.
+Transform streams: a type of duplex stream that can modify the data as it is being read or written, for example, compressing or encrypting data.

+SOAP: SOAP APIs are commonly used in enterprise applications, where they provide a standardized way for different systems to communicate with each other.
+SOAP provides a rich set of features for managing security, transactional integrity, and other aspects of distributed computing

+However, SOAP has some limitations compared to other web service protocols, such as REST (Representational State Transfer), which is based on a simpler, more lightweight architecture.
+REST APIs are more commonly used for web-based applications and mobile apps, while SOAP APIs are more commonly used in enterprise applications and other systems that require advanced functionality.

+Sharding: In a sharded MongoDB deployment, the data is divided into chunks and distributed across multiple servers or nodes, called shards.
+Each shard contains a subset of the data, and queries that span multiple shards are automatically routed to the appropriate nodes

+Indexing: Indexing is a technique used in databases to improve the performance of queries.
+An index is a data structure that allows for faster searching and sorting of data based on one or more fields.
+In a database, an index is created on a table column or a set of columns that are frequently searched or used for sorting.

+useEffect: useEffect is a hook function in React that enables you to add side effects in functional components.
+It is used to perform tasks such as fetching data, subscribing to events, or updating the DOM. useEffect is called after the component has rendered or re-rendered.

+useEffect takes two arguments, a function that performs the side effect, and an array of dependencies that determines when the effect should be re-run.
+The function passed as the first argument is called the "effect function", and it can return a "cleanup function" that is called when the component is unmounted or the dependencies change.

+call method: In JavaScript, the call method is a built-in function that allows you to invoke a function with a specific this value and arguments.
+The call method is a property of all JavaScript functions, and it takes two or more arguments:

+The this value to be used inside the function.
+The arguments to be passed to the function.

+bind : The bind method is used to create a new function that has the same functionality as the original function, but with a different this value and possibly pre-defined arguments.
+This is useful when you want to use a function as a method of a different object, or when you want to create a partially applied function.

+apply: The apply method is similar to the call method, but it takes an array of arguments instead of individual arguments.

+assert in nodejs : assert is a built-in module in Node.js and a debugging tool in JavaScript that allows you to write assertions for your code.
+Assertions are statements that evaluate to either true or false and are used to check that your code is working as expected.